WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 There are a few categories for finding the best type of wallet to store your crypto coins and tokens, those are:

 - hot wallets
   - online wallet
-    - defi wallet
-      - open-source software wallet
     - custodial wallets
-      - coinbase wallet
   - desktop wallet
-    - defi wallet
+    - defi wallets
-      - open-source software wallet
   - mobile wallet
 - cold storage wallets
   - hardware wallets